Everything you need to know about 'Take Me Out' on Broadway, starring Jesse Williams and Jesse Tyler Ferguson

 The 2022 Take Me Out revival is full of big-name stars with a diverse array of stage and screen credits.
 Here are the celebrities you can see on stage at Take Me Out on Broadway right now, and some stars who performed in the show's original cast back in 2002.

 - Jesse Williams: Williams makes his Broadway debut as Darren Lemming in Take Me Out, his first major project since leaving his best-known role as Dr. Jackson Avery on Grey's Anatomy.
 He played that role for 12 years and has also appeared in films like films The Cabin in the Woods, The Butler, and Band Aid.
 Williams got a Tony nomination for his performance as Darren, reprises the role in the 2022 encore engagement, and is also slated to star in a TV adaptation of Take Me Out.

 - Jesse Tyler Ferguson: Ferguson is best known for his award-winning, widely beloved role as Mitchell Pritchett in all 11 seasons of the ABC sitcom Modern Family.
 He's also a theatre veteran, having appeared on Broadway in shows like On the Town and The 25th Annual Putnam County Spelling Bee.
-He plays Mason Marzac in Take Me Out productions, and the role won him a 2022 Tony Award.
+He plays Mason Marzac in both 2022 Take Me Out productions, and the role won him a 2022 Tony Award.

-- Patrick J. Adams: Adams plays Kippy Sunderstrom, the show's narrator, in Take Me Out.
+- Patrick J. Adams: Adams played Kippy Sunderstrom, the show's narrator, in the first run of Take Me Out in 2022.
 His best-known role is as lawyer Mike Ross in the USA legal drama Suits, and he earned a Screen Actor's Guild Award nomination for his performance.
 Take Me Out marks Adams's Broadway debut.

 - Daniel Sunjata: Sunjata originated the role of Darren Lemming in London and on and off Broadway.
 He is best known to TV audiences as Franco Rivera in the FX television series Rescue Me, Nurse Eli on Grey's Anatomy, and Paul Briggs on Graceland.
 He received Tony and Drama Desk nominations for his performance in Take Me Out on Broadway.